dun-li/figure8-disaster-text-analysis/README.md

 3. Change directory to /app, run the command:
 > python run.py

-4. At this time you should see some output in the terminal like 'Running on http://0.0.0.0:3001/'.
+4. At this point you should see some output in the terminal like 'Running on http://0.0.0.0:3001/'.
 Then, open your web browser and open the web link.
 Now you should be able to see the web page.